 The Humanities Challenge Program is designed to help humanities departments develop new approaches to the recruitment of students and the creation of pathways that lead to graduation and success.
 The goal is to demonstrate how humanities study promotes critical thinking, stimulates the imagination, and cultivates engaged citizens

-- Digital Humanities: - An Interdisciplinary Proposal - Led by David Kenley in History and Matt Skillen in English, the project creates a digital humanities program designed to engage faculty members and students across the humanities in systematic study using digital resources for research and dissemination.
+- Digital Humanities: - This Interdisciplinary Proposal is led by David Kenley in History and Matt Skillen in English, the project creates a digital humanities program designed to engage faculty members and students across the humanities in systematic study using digital resources for research and dissemination.

-- Enhancing All Humanities and Humanities-Based Social Sciences with Career Services - Designed to provide students with information about professional and career opportunities for arts and humanities majors, this effort is led by humanities faculty members, working with Career Services and the director of Purposeful Life Work and Ethical Leadership.
+- Enhancing All Humanities and Humanities-Based Social Sciences with Career Services - This program is based in Social Sciences with an emphasis in Career Services.
+It is d esigned to provide students with information about professional and career opportunities for arts and humanities majors, this effort is led by humanities faculty members, working with Career Services staff and the director of Purposeful Life Work and Ethical Leadership also supports the initiative.

-- Composing in Digital Platforms - Led by faculty members in English, partnering with the Office of Marketing and Communications and the Office of Admissions, this project trains students in using place-based, multi-modal composition experiences to build stronger awareness of our programming in the humanities at Elizabethtown College.
+- Composing in Digital Platforms - This program is led by faculty members in English who partner with the Office of Marketing and Communications and the Office of Admissions, this project trains students in using place-based, multi-modal composition experiences to build stronger awareness of our programming in the humanities at Elizabethtown College.

-- Iceland’s Magical Landscapes - This is a sequence of courses and overseas learning experiences that explores interdisciplinary and historical relations led by faculty members in anthropology and professional wiritng, between literatures of travel/exploration and ethnography.
+- Iceland’s Magical Landscapes - This is a sequence of courses and overseas learning experiences that explores interdisciplinary and historical relations.
+It is led by faculty members in anthropology and professional writing.
+It includes literatures of travel/exploration and ethnography.

 - Cool and Creative: Theatre and Writing Camp - The Division of Theatre and Dance, Bowers Writers House and the Department of English collaborate to create exciting summer programming in 2016 for regional high school students.